syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 **Perform Filtering:**

-When using a custom adaptor, the filtering operation has to be handled by overriding the `Read` or `ReadAsync` method of the **DataAdaptor** abstract class.
+When employing a custom adaptor, handling the filtering operation involves overriding the `Read` or `ReadAsync` method of the **DataAdaptor** abstract class.

-In the below code example, a custom data source can be filtered using the built-in `PerformFiltering` method of the `DataOperations` class.
-Also, you can use your own method to do the filtering operation and bind the resultant data to the grid.
+In the code example below, filtering a custom data source can be achieved by utilizing the built-in `PerformFiltering` method of the `DataOperations` class.
+Alternatively, you can implement your own method for filtering operations and bind the resulting data to the grid.

 {% highlight razor %}